rm3web/rm3-docker/README.md

 What is it?
 -----------

-rm3 is a system for managing stuff on the web.
-It's a little more than just a blog engine, but a little less than an enterprise CMS.
-It is to Drupal as Ghost is to WordPress.
-It can be a blog, a wiki, a photo archive, or a combination of all of that and more.
-Like a blog, it lets you create a series of blog articles in a collection.
-Like a wiki, it maintains a history of all changes.
-Like a CMS, it lets you create a site with more structure than a mere list of posts.
-It has good support for both SVG vector graphics and photos.
+rm3 is not just a blog engine, but it's still lighter-weight and friendlier than those enterprise-grade CMS systems.
+Conceptually, it is to Drupal as Ghost is to WordPress.

+rm3 is able work as a blog, a wiki, a photo archive, or some combination of those... and more.

+rm3 has blog-styled views such that you can post a series of dated blog articles and view them as such.
+But every entity on the site has a history, like how a wiki works.
+Like some of those enterprise CMS systems, you aren't restricted to just creating a mere list of posts.

+rm3 has rapidly improving support for media:  It supports photos, but it also supports SVG vector graphics and audio files.

 Release Status
 --------------